We went to the launch, where Roger Daltrey talked 50 years of Tommy, returning to Wembley this summer and more

 Looking for a gig to see?
 On any given night, you’ll be spoilt for choice in London.
 From stadiums and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of June’s music offerings as a starting point.

 Mid-sized venues with big atmosphere:

 New music to have on your radar:

-Along with the London Underground, the capital is famous for many things – among them its royal palaces and gloriously green parks.
-Here are a few happenings at these popular sites.
+Along with the London Underground, the capital is famous for many things – among them its royal palaces, fantastic selection of museums and gloriously green parks.
+Here are a few happenings at these and other popular sites.